|Trip Duration:||24 days|

 It continues up to the Tamor River, sometimes steeply above the river and sometimes by the river banks, then reaches to Chiruwa Bazaar (1171m.) for rest.

 The trail continues up and passes the village Tapethok, then climbs up for a while again descends to Simbuwa Khola; after crossing this river the trek climbs over a ridge to join the steep narrow Ghunsa Khola valley: the camping will be by the bank of the river at Shakathum (5415 ft).

 The trek follows a steep and narrow trail up the river along the Right Bank of the Ghunsa Khola.
 The trail then becomes very steep while passing the hamlets of Zongling and Ghaiyabari.
 It is a difficult climb with several outcroppings.
 The path descends steeply and arrives at Amjilassa for camping.

 Day 11: Amjilassa to Kyapra village:

-The trek continues along a gentle path towards Ghunsa Khola The winding trail descend to the river bed which follows for a while before climbing up a trial to reach to Kyapra village
+The trek continues along a gentle path towards Ghunsa Khola The winding trail descends to the river bed which follows for a while before climbing up a trail to reach to Kyapra village

 (9090ft) for camp overnight.